bsc-iitm/python-textbook/docs/chapter-3/lesson-3.3.md

 The basic idea behind the solution is as follows:

 - The outer for loop goes through each element in the sequence $2, 3, ..., n$. `i` is the loop variable for this sequence.
-- We begin with the guess that `i` is prime.
+- We begin with the assumption that `i` is prime.
 In code, we do this by setting `flag` to be `True`.
 - Now, we go through all potential divisors of `i`.
 This is represented by the sequence $2, 3, ..., i - 1$.
 Variable `j` is the loop variable for this sequence.
 Notice how the sequence for the inner loop is dependent on `i`, the loop variable for the outer loop.
-- If `j` divides `i` at some point, then `i` cannot be a prime.
+- If `j` divides `i` for some value of `j`, then `i` cannot be a prime.
 We correct our initial assumption by updating `flag` to `False` whenever this happens.
 As we know that `i` is not prime, there is no use of continuing with the inner-loop, so we break out of it.
 - If `j` doesn't divide `i` for any `j` in this sequence, then `i` is a prime.
 In such a situation, our initial assumption is right, and `flag` stays `True`.
 - Once we are outside the inner-loop, we check if `flag` is `True`.
 If this is the case, then we increment count as we have hit upon a prime number.